furudean/lambda-response-template/README.md

 >💬 A tiny utility for creating AWS Lambda response objects.

-aws-lamba-reply module provides an easy way for you set default headers for your lambda functions.
+This package provides an easy way for you set default headers for your lambda functions.
 Helps reduce clutter and make your output more consistent in large scale applications.

 ## Install